scottlandon8/scott-portfolio/homework3and4.md

 The other point I would add is tick marks with numbers so we can see how efficient the teams actually are.
 We can see that some are more and less effiecient but being able to put that into some number form would be nice for readibility and comparing.

+I really liked the critique method we used.
+I think it helped me look at the chart in different ways and collect my initial responses to the questions.
+Being able to rank something gives you a good indication of how you really feel about it and I thought this critique method helped me pin point what I really thought about the visualization.

 ## Wireframe a solution
 ![Wireframing](chart1sketch.jpg)